miriamposner/cytoscape_tutorials/working-with-attributes.md

 In subsequent columns, you can provide attributes for each of your nodes.
 I'll just supply one here, called **type**, containing either **actor** or **film**.
 You could provide multiple columns, though, like **gender** or **director**.

-If you'd like to learn how to construct a node list, you can do that [here](preparing-data-2-making-a-node-list-from-an-edge-list.md).

 Once you've prepared your node list, save it as either an Excel document or a CSV (either is fine).

-If you'd like, you can use the sample node list located [here](data/nodelist.csv).
-(This will only work if you also used the sample edge list, though!)

 ![][1]